Virginia202/Portfolio-pro/README.md

 Basic information about me to potential customers and employers, including an installed version of Git.
 ### Setup/Installation Requirements
 * Clone Repository on Local Machine (live link to project)
-* cd into Directory cd media-query-practice
+* cd into Directory
-* Open the media.html on the browser
+* Open the portfolio.html on the browser
 ### Known Bugs
 Want to contribute?
 Great!
 To fix a bug or enhance an existing module, follow these steps: